Liaoqitian/Triangle/README.md

 # Triangle

-Provides everything you need to know about a triangle with known side lengths.
+Provides detailed information about a triangle with known side lengths.

 ## Table of Contents
   - [Interface Demonstration](#Interface-Demonstration)